Dear Norwich Community:

 Counseling and Wellness Center:

-As of 31 July, the following Norwich University administrative and academic buildings on campus will be on 24-hour lockdown.
+Norwich University administrative and academic buildings on campus will be on 24-hour lockdown.
 Students will not be permitted access to Jackman Hall, Mack Hall, Schneider Hall, Dewey Hall, Ainsworth Hall, the U-Building, the Communications building, Chaplin Hall, the Hollis House, Flint Hall and the Alumni House.
-These buildings will remain locked until after the quarantine period from August 8-16 has expired on campus.
+These buildings will remain locked until after the quarantine period has expired on campus.
 Faculty and staff will have access to buildings by either card or key to their offices and work areas if needed.

-Campus resident halls and barracks are also on 24-hour lock down with card access for approved students and staff only.
-If for any reason faculty, staff or students need to access buildings and don’t have keys or an access card, Public Safety can accommodate access requests.
-Call Public Safety at 485-2499 or 485-2525.
 Unlocked buildings during the COVID-19 pandemic represent a safety and security risk.
 We do not want unauthorized individuals entering any building at any time for any reason.
-We need to be vigilant across our campus and protect property from damage or theft during these challenging times.
-Please report any suspicious activity to Public Safety immediately.
+We need to be vigilant across our campus and protect property from damage or theft during these challenging times, in addition to reducing the risk of inter-mingling between quarantined and untested individuals.
+Please report any suspicious activity to Public Safety immediately by calling 485-2499 or 485-2525.
 Thank you for your cooperation.

-In closing, we are very excited to launch the Fall 2020 semester and to see you on campus.
-It will be like no other in the history of our great University.
-Please join me in thanking everyone who has worked so hard over the past months to create the plans and protocols necessary to comply with the health and safety guidelines to open our campus and to welcome you to Norwich.
-This is a great moment in the history of Norwich University and our motto “I Will Try” has never been more relevant than in today’s challenging times.
+In closing, we are very excited to launch the Spring 2021 semester and to see you on campus.
+Please join me in thanking everyone who has worked so diligently to create the plans and protocols necessary to comply with the health and safety guidelines to reopen our campus and to welcome you to Norwich.
+Our motto “I Will Try” has never been more relevant than in today’s challenging times, but there is light at the end of the COVID-19 tunnel.
 Please help us to ensure a safe environment on campus and in our continued operation by following the rules, staying engaged, and holding each other accountable.

 Norwich Together, Norwich Forever!